aaaaaa123456789/gb-debug-information/debuginfo.md

 (A table is an array of elements, all the same size, laid out one after the other in the file, without gaps.)
 All tables are indexed starting from zero: the first entry in a table is entry number 0, the next one is entry number 1, and so on.
-(This also applies to the master block table itself: the first block in the table is block number 0.)
+(This also applies to the master block table itself: the first block in that table is block number 0.)
 If some data element in the file needs to refer to a special or null table entry, the [invalid index][def-invalid] is used for that purpose, not zero.